ixa-ehu/ixa-pipe-parse/README.md

 ixa-pipe-parse
 ==============
-ixa-pipe-parse is a probabilistic constituent parser for English and Spanish. ixa-pipe-parse is part of IXA pipes, a multilingual NLP pipeline developed by the IXA NLP Group [http://ixa2.si.ehu.es/ixa-pipes].
+ixa-pipe-parse is a statistical constituent parser for English and Spanish. ixa-pipe-parse is part of IXA pipes, a set of multilingual NLP tools developed by the IXA NLP Group [http://ixa2.si.ehu.es/ixa-pipes].

 Please go to [http://ixa2.si.ehu.es/ixa-pipes] for general information about the IXA pipes tools but also for **official releases, including source code and binary